How To Reference Syllabus In Apa

 In-Text Citation:

-Garcia et al. (2024) emphasize the importance of regular practice for mastering calculus concepts.
+Garcia et al. (2024) highlight the importance of regular practice for mastering calculus concepts.

 Online Syllabus